patrickbuckingham/fromscratch/readme.md

 ## Getting Started

-Clone this project and checkout the branch 'react_setup'.
+Clone this project and checkout the branch 'class_components'.

 ### Prerequisites